aws-samples/cfn101-workshop/content/basics/templates/intrinsic-functions/index.md

 ### Challenge
 Create another tag named `InstanceType` and use the `Fn::Sub` intrinsic function to return the type of the instance.

-The syntax for the short form is `!Sub`
+The syntax for the YAML short form of the `Fn::Sub` intrinsic function is `!Sub`.

 ::expand[Check out the AWS Documentation for **[Fn::Sub](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html)** function.]{header="Need a hint?"}